top of page

 Communicating risk to energy system stakeholders and policy makers

-The event is an in-person-only event and will be a mix of keynote presentations, oral presentations, and posters.
+The event (on Thursday 13 March 2025) is an in-person-only event and will be a mix of keynote presentations, oral presentations, and posters.
 We need you and your research to make it a success so make sure you get involved and make the most of this unique opportunity to meet other researchers focused on these crucial topics.

 About